truthfulvqa/TruthfulVQA_dataset/README.md

 TruthfulVQA is a large-scale multimodal truthfulness benchmark built with rigorous human-in-the-loop verification.
 It contains 5,000+ visually misleading images annotated by 50 professional annotators.
 Each sample is independently reviewed by five professionals to ensure robust and reliable evaluation.

-We introduce a three-tier, human-authored prompt design that systematically probes models across increasing levels of reasoning complexity, enabling fine-grained diagnosis of hallucination and misinformation vulnerabilities in MLLMs.
+We introduce a three-tier, human-authored prompt design that systematically probes models across increasing levels of reasoning complexity, enabling fine-grained diagnosis of untruthfulness and misinformation vulnerabilities in MLLMs.

 ---